chromeos/chromeos.dev/pages/en/publish/pwa-in-play.md

 weight: -5
 ---

 By listing your PWA on the Google Play store, it becomes discoverable in the world’s largest app store.
 Google Play also offers app ratings and reviews, giving users insight into your PWA before installing it.
-Finally, when you list your app in Google Play, you also get the power of Google Play billing, giving users a familiar payment platform to work with while supporting payments from multiple countries.
+Finally, when you list your app in Google Play, you also get the power of Google Play Billing, giving users a familiar payment platform to work with while supporting payments from multiple countries.

 ## Bubblewrap